Minneapolis School Finder

 Performance ratings for schools are based on a single year of data.
 We look at three performance areas:

-• Academics: Number of students on grade level &/or on track for college preparedness
+- Academics: Number of students on grade level, on track for college preparedness, &/or showing academic improvement

-• Equity: How different student groups within the school are doing across all the above metrics.
+- Equity: Within the school & compared to other schools, how different student groups are doing across all the metrics above

 For each performance area, we assign one of five ratings:

-The School Performance Rating (SPR) is a tool for families to understand and interact with school data, empowering them to advocate for their children’s success.
-Families, school representatives, and community leaders collectively developed this multi-measure definition of school quality.
+The Minneapolis School Finder Rating (MSFR) is a tool to help families understand & interact with school data, empowering them to advocate for their children’s success.
+Families, school representatives, & community leaders collectively developed this multi-measure definition of school quality.
 Each eligible school in the Minneapolis School Finder (MSF) receives a percentage value which reflects how well they are doing.
-These percentages are divided into color bands with red being the lowest rating a school can receive and blue being the highest.
-The rating colors order is Red, Orange, Yellow, Green, Blue.
+These percentages are divided into color bands with red being the lowest rating a school can receive & blue being the highest.
+The order of rating the colors is Red, Orange, Yellow, Green, Blue.

-The SPR replaces the previous academic rating in the MSF with a more holistic measure, adding climate and equity measures to complement traditional academic benchmarks.
-Many cities – including Chicago, Denver, and New York City – employ similar ratings for their schools.
+The MSFR replaces the previous academic rating in the MSF with a more holistic measure, adding climate & equity measures to complement traditional academic benchmarks.
+Many cities–including Chicago, Denver, & New York City–employ similar ratings for their schools.

-The current SPR is not a finished product; this is the first attempt to capture a holistic picture of school quality.
-Local education and policy advocates are actively working toward changes in the SPR by leading work toward improvements in data quality and quantity.
+The current MSFR is not a finished product; this is our first attempt to capture a holistic picture of school quality.
+Local education & policy advocates are actively working toward changes in the MSFR by leading work toward improvements in data quality & quantity.

-The SPR has three components: Academics, Climate, and Equity.
+The MSFR has three components: Academics, Climate, & Equity.
 Combined, these make up a holistic rating.
 Each component is calculated from different measures that indicate a school’s quality in that area.
-Rating metrics differ between traditional high schools and schools serving grades K-8.
+Rating metrics differ between traditional high schools & schools serving grades K-8.

 1. Curve each individual measure.